JohnSnowLabs/spark-nlp/docs/_posts/egenc/2022-01-04-check_spelling_dl_en.md

 import com.johnsnowlabs.nlp.pretrained.PretrainedPipeline

 val pipeline = new PretrainedPipeline("check_spelling_dl", lang = "en")
-val result = pipeline.fullAnnotate("During the summer we have the hottest ueather.
+val result = pipeline.annotate("During the summer we have the hottest ueather.
 I have a black ueather jacket, so nice.I intrduce you to my sister, she is called ueather.")
 ```
 </div>